TiDB Best Practices

 [raftstore] # The default value is true, which means data is forced to be flushed to the disk.
 If the business scenario is non-financial security, it is recommended to set as false, # for getting higher performance. sync-log = true

 As mentioned before, TiDB limits the size of a single transaction in the Key-Value layer.
 As for the SQL layer, a row of data is mapped to a Key-Value entry.
 For each additional index, there will be one more Key-Value entries.
-So the limits mirrored in the SQL layer are:
+So the limits mirrored in the SQL layer for a single transaction are:

-Note that either the size limit or the number of rows limit need to consider the overhead of TiDB encoding and the extra transaction Key.
-It is recommended that the number of rows of each transaction is less than 10,000; otherwise, the limit might be exceeded or the performance is bad.
+Note: Either the size limit or the number of rows limit needs to consider the overhead of TiDB encoding and the extra transaction Key.
+It is recommended that the number of rows of each transaction is less than 200 and the data size of a single row is less than 100KB; otherwise, the performance is bad.

 When deleting a large amount of data, it is recommended to use